Emergency Shelter for Seniors

 Sunbeam's Emergency Shelter helps our community’s most vulnerable citizens rebuild their lives, regaining not only permanency, but their self-esteem.

 In 2001, the Shelter opened its doors at the request of area aging service providers.
-Initially, the Shelter only served victims of elder abuse, neglect and exploitation (age 60 and over), but later expanded its mission to care for those made homeless as a result of a catastrophic medical condition.
 It is the only program of its kind in the state and is the only emergency shelter for adults in Oklahoma to hold state licensure and national accreditation.

-The Shelter is a reliable alternative to a traditional homeless shelter, designed with the frail, elderly and medically needy in mind.
+The Shelter is a reliable alternative to a traditional homeless shelter, designed with the frail and elderly in mind.
 It is staffed twenty-four hours a day, seven days a week, and is supported by therapists from Sunbeam’s clinic-based counseling program and Senior Services staff.
 The maximum occupancy of the shelter is ten residents and the maximum length of stay has been set at thirty days, but can be extended if circumstance warrant.

 The Shelter is available to those in need statewide.
 Shelter residents are referred to Sunbeam from area hospitals, DHS, mental health and social service providers, area law enforcement, homeless shelters, community resources and churches.
 We work closely with these organizations in order to ensure that the most vulnerable members of our community receive the highest quality of care and support.
 It is through these partnerships that we are able to identify individuals who have the potential to slip through the cracks of our community.